NEIAAC/node-fullstack-ssr-template/README.md

 - Clone the repository and open a terminal **inside** it.

+- Install the dependencies:

+    ```bash
+    npm i

+    # Note that when installing dependencies pre-commit hooks will also be installed.

+    # This means that commits will fail if they don't pass the lint/format checks.
+    ```

+- Inside either the `frontend` or `backend` directory, run the following commands to perform a lint/format check and auto fix all possible issues:

+    ```bash
+    npm run check
+    ```

 ### Backend 🗄️

 - Create a `.env` file inside the `frontend` directory based on the `.env.example` file.